learn-tdd-in/learntdd.in/src/ember/index.md

 The test expected to find the text of our message, "Hello World", somewhere in the message list, but it didn't.

-How will we send our message between the NewMessageForm and MessageList?
+How will we send our message between the `NewMessageForm` and `MessageList`?
 Well, messages are the core data item of our application.
 We want to use Ember Data to store our data.
 So, when we submit the form, we want to create a new message record in Ember Data.
-And we want our index route to load all messages from Ember Data and pass them to MessageList to display.
+And we want our index route to load all messages from Ember Data and pass them to `MessageList` to display.

-What part does NewMessageForm play in all this?
+What part does `NewMessageForm` play in all this?
 For the sake of creating nice decoupled components, let's say that we don't want our form to know about Ember Data directly.
 Instead, we just want it to call a passed-in function with the results of the form.

-To add this event handler behavior to NewMessageForm, we want to step back down to the component test.
+To add this event handler behavior to `NewMessageForm`, we want to step back down to the component test.
 In this case, the component test won't be asserting exactly the same thing as the acceptance test.
-The acceptance test is looking for the 'New message' content on the screen, but the component test will only be asserting the behavior that the NewMessageForm component is responsible for: that it calls the event handler.
+The acceptance test is looking for the 'New message' content on the screen, but the component test will only be asserting the behavior that the `NewMessageForm` component is responsible for: that it calls the event handler.

 Add another test case to `new-message-form-test.js`: